 The College meets the standard.
 As part of the campus PR and SAO assessment cycle, Chabot College identifies SAOs for student services, maps them to institutional learning outcomes (ILOs), and assesses their completion.
-Training materials related to SAOs are available on the OAC website, and the College is in the process of publishing SAOs on its website with a Fall 2021 completion date.
+Training materials related to SAOs are available on the OAC and PR websites (PAR-Training-Vid-Webpage), and the College is in the process of publishing SAOs on a central website with a target completion date of Spring 2022.
 Additionally, programs reflect on student success, persistence, and core services data as well as student satisfaction survey results.
 The College uses these data to evaluate and improve services to ensure they align with the College's mission and support student learning.